April: Celebrate Pride

 Queer-owned Restaurants, Nightlife, and Businesses in New Haven

-Resources on Gender and Identity Pronouns
+Resources on Personal Pronouns

 Pronouns are linguistic tools that we use to refer to people.
 In our efforts to respect the diverse identities of our communities, it is important to use the pronoun that people prefer when referring to them.

-Trans Resources at Yale
+Gender Resources at Yale

 Access resources for transgender, gender nonconforming, genderqueer and gender questioning students, staff, faculty, and postdoctoral fellows at Yale.